bbfodor/bbfodor/README.md

 <img src="static/tag.gif" width="14" /> I'm a BASH enthusiast

-I'm currently mainly working on unique device identification on Web and Native Mobile platforms.
+I'm currently working on Device Intelligence and Fraud Prevention on Web and Native Mobile platforms.

 ```
 Do or do not.
 There is no try.